Assistance Animal Pass

 The following assistance animals do not require an Assistance Animal Pass and can travel free on public transport in Victoria:

-- Guide dogs in training
+- Guide, Seeing Eye or Assistance dogs in training